 SBR is a sell based on its dismal expected total returns.
 It's trading roughly in the middle of its long-term price range of \$23 to \$70/unit, so would seem to be fairly priced, but fundamentally SBR is not worth its current multiple.
 Investors desiring exposure to the oil and gas industry, or who want a high yield and can stomach some price volatility, can do better with a midstream/upstream business in an MLP or corporate structure.
-As two examples, consider IPPLF and ENB, each with 6.5% or better yield, 5% or better growth, and 14% or better expected total return.
-These are real companies adding real value, not paper shells created by Wall St. investment bankers to provide cheap financing for the sponsoring entity.
+As an example, consider IPPLF with 6.5% or better yield and with growth prospects; or VET or ENB.
+These are real companies adding real value, not paper shells created by Wall Street investment bankers to provide cheap financing for the sponsoring entity.